flutter/website/src/catalog/samples/PopupMenuButton.md

 ---
-title: IconButton Sample Apps
+title: PopupMenuButton Sample Apps
+description: Examples that use PopupMenuButtons.
 ---

-All of the sample apps listed here use the Flutter IconButton class in an interesting way.
-The <a href="/catalog/samples">Sample App Catalog</a> page lists all of the sample apps.
+All of the sample apps listed here use the Flutter PopupMenuButton class in an interesting way.
+The [Sample App Catalog](/catalog/samples) page lists all of the sample apps.

 <div class="container-fluid">
   <div class="lavish-table-row-mb">